Tuition & Fees

 Students personally guarantee and are responsible for all obligations to the college for tuition, fees and other charges.
 Students under the age of majority, under 18 in New York State, have by assumption received the personal guarantee of their parent(s) or guardian unless the student, the parent(s), or guardian notifies the college in writing of their invalidation of the personal and parental assumption of guarantee of all tuition, fees and other charges.

-Any student who has an outstanding balance due the college is officially given notice that the college will withhold granting degrees and issuing grades, and discontinues the release of official transcript and academic records until all balances are paid in full.
+Any student who has an outstanding balance due to the college is officially given notice that the college will not allow any course registration until all balances are paid in full.
 These students will also be subject to additional collection costs, attorneys’ fees, late fees, fines or interest charges on the unpaid balance.
 Failure to receive a bill in the mail is not sufficient grounds to appeal college policy.
 It is the responsibility of the student to check their account balance online and remit timely payment.

-Students participating in a tuition remission, exchange, or consortium program are responsible for various charges and fees.
-Please consult your academic associate dean or financial aid specialist.
+Students participating in a tuition remission, exchange, or consortium program are responsible for fees, and room and board if applicable.
+Please contact the Student Records and Financial Services Center with any questions.

 Unofficial withdrawal does not cancel an account.
-No withdrawal credit will be given to any student who does not fill out the proper withdrawal forms provided by the appropriate associate academic dean.
+No withdrawal credit will be given to any student who does not fill out the proper withdrawal forms provided by the appropriate administrative office.
 No withdrawals will be accepted or withdrawal credit given over the telephone.
-Withdrawal credit or refunds of tuition will be given to those students whose bills are paid, or who have signed a Semester Payment Plan on or before the due date specified on the bill.
+Withdrawal tuition adjustments will be processed based on the completed and approved paperwork using the chart below.
+Tuition credit or refunds will be given to those students whose bills are paid.

 No refund of tuition, housing or board costs may be demanded as a matter of right when a student leaves the college or college owned housing without completing the semester in which enrolled.
 For a student to request a refund, the withdrawal must be authorized by the appropriate associate academic dean and/or the Director of Residence Life or designee by the filing of an official form, countersigned by the parent or guardian in the case of a freshman.
-If this is done, the student may request in writing a refund of tuition, housing, and/or board costs only according to the following schedule:
+If this is done, a refund of tuition, housing, and/or board costs only will be processed according to the following schedule:

 |First week of classes (Drop-and-Add Week)||100%|